Gil Stratton: Radio/television actor

 In addition to acting in several films, Stratton began working as a radio actor in the late 1940s, performing in such shows as Lux Radio Theater, The Great Gildersleeve, and My Little Margie He worked opposite Judy Garland in the 1950 radio adaptation of The Wizard of Oz, and acted opposite Shirley Temple in a radio version of The Bachelor and the Bobby-Soxer.

-In the 1954-1955 television season, Stratton starred on CBS as "Junior" Jackson in the situation comedy That's My Boy as a son pushed by his father to become a football star at their common alma mater.
-His co-stars were Eddie Mayehoff as his father, a construction contractors in the series, and Rochelle Hudson as his mother, Alice Jackson.
-Oddly, Hudson, cast as the mother, was only six years older than Stratton.

 In the 1950s, Stratton appeared in several episodes of Jack Webb's Dragnet.
 In 1956 he was in two episodes of the Yours Truly, Johnny Dollar radio drama, “The Laughing Matter” (as an ill-fated up-and-coming TV comedy actor) and “The Alder Matter” (as an insurance chief puzzled by suspicious behavior of a wealthy client).
+He also starred in Waldo, an unsold television pilot that aired as an episode of the 1960 anthology series New Comedy Showcase.

 In the 1970s and 1980s he made occasional guest appearances on many television series, usually portraying a sports announcer.